stanleybak/hylaa/README.md

 Computation settings are given in the `define_settings` function.
 To switch from plotting a static image to a live plot during the computation, for example, change `plot_settings.plot_mode` to be `PlotSettings.PLOT_FULL`.
 Lots of settings exist in Hylaa (plotting mode, verification options, ect.).
 All of them, as well as comments describing them can be found in `hylaa/containers.py`.

-See some of the other examples to see how different features are implemented:
+Some of the other examples show how different features can be implemented:

 * `examples/input_oscillator` - time-varying inputs
 * `examples/building` - time-varying inputs (50-dimensions) with unsafe error states